-It is estimated that the number of obese people in Europe has increased threefold since the 1980’s, also in countries with traditionally low prevalence.
+It is estimated that the number people with obesity in Europe has increased threefold since the 1980’s, also in countries with traditionally low prevalence.
 At the same time we live longer than ever.
-And with age the risk for overweight increases.
-So, are Europeans really getting fatter?
+And with age the risk of developing overweight increases.
+So, are Europeans really gaining weight?
 Or are we just getting older?
 How big is the overweight problem really?
 The World Health Organization has found out.

 Achieving comparable, age-adjusted data

 Comparing studies on the prevalence of obesity is notoriously difficult due to variations in methodology and population, as well as potential confounding factors.
 One such factor to take into account for a more accurate picture of the magnitude of the overweight and obesity problem and its development, is that populations are growing older.
 Europeans live longer and birth rates are low.
-Overweight and obesity are most common in older adults and hence a higher number of older adults implies more overweight and obese individuals in the population.
+Overweight and obesity are most common in older adults and hence a higher number of older adults implies more individuals affected by overweight and obesity in the population.

 Several organisations, such as the World Health Organization (WHO), the International Obesity Taskforce (IOTF) and Eurostat, the statistical office of the European Union, hold databases on overweight and obesity in European countries.
 However, no conclusions based on the totality of these data have been drawn previously, mainly due to limited comparability.
 But recently WHO Europe has compiled and standardised, by age, data available from these and other organisations, as well as scientific publications.
 This has resulted in a map of obesity trends from 1981–2005 in adults aged 25–64 years in the 53 countries of the WHO European Region.1 Self-reported and measured data were analysed separately to avoid erroneous conclusions.